rust-lang/book/src/ch20-01-unsafe-rust.md

 that assumption about just any raw pointer.

-To demonstrate this, next we’ll create a raw pointer whose validity we can’t be so certain of, using `as` to cast a value instead of using the raw borrow operators.
+To demonstrate this, next we’ll create a raw pointer whose validity we can’t be so certain of, using the keyword `as` to cast a value instead of using the raw borrow operator.
 Listing 20-2 shows how to create a raw pointer to an arbitrary location in memory.
 Trying to use arbitrary memory is undefined: there might be data at that address or there might not, the compiler might optimize the code so there is no memory access, or the program might terminate with a segmentation fault.
 Usually, there is no good reason to write code like this, especially in cases where you can use a raw borrow operator instead, but it is possible.

 <Listing number="20-2" caption="Creating a raw pointer to an arbitrary memory address">